sarahrosehassan/find-primes/README.md

 - If the integer is even, list all occurences of 2 that divide the integer.
 The integer n is repeatedly divided by 2 and each successful division is listed.

-- If the integer is odd or the even integer has been divided into an odd number, n is repeatedly divided by 3 and each successful division is listed.
+- If the integer is odd, n is repeatedly divided by 3 and each successful division is listed.

-If the number is not divisible by 3 move on to the next odd prime number until the square root of the integer n is reached.
+- If the number is not divisible by 3 move on to the next odd prime number until the square root of the integer n is reached.

 - When the integer cannot be divided anymore and a prime number is left, list that prime number.